-As a future home buyer, it’s a good idea to understand as much as you can about the process so little comes to you as a surprise when you get started.
-Many first time buyers or buyers who have been out of the market for awhile often think the process take much longer than it does, while many others think the process happens much more quickly than it really does.
-At the end of this post you will find a Massachusetts home buying timeline you can save and use as a guide as you go along.
+As a future home buyer, it's a good idea to understand as much as you can about the process so little comes to you as a surprise when you get started.
+Many first-time buyers or buyers who have been out of the market for awhile often think the process takes much longer than it does, while many others think the process happens much more quickly than it really does.

 The Offer to Purchase:

 Once you’ve lined up your financing and found a home that suits your needs, the next step would be to make an “Offer to Purchase”.
 You and your real estate agent would discuss what you think the property is worth and if that number is what you're willing to pay for it.
 When the OTP is submitted to the selling parties, it will have the price you're offering as well as several contingency clauses.
 Contingency clauses are stipulations in the OTP that protect your interest and prevent the purchase from moving forward if they are not met.
 Two of the most common clauses inserted into the offer are the “Home Inspection” and the “Mortgage” contingencies.
 We will discuss each of these.

 At the time of your initial offer, a small deposit ($500-$1000) must be submitted to the selling party.
 This deposit is to “bind” the offer and is fully refundable if the seller does not accept your offer or if one of the contingencies are not met.
 The buyer will typically allow the seller 24-48 hours to respond to the offer with acceptance, rejection or a “counter offer”.
 If the seller counters your offer you will negotiate back and forth until both parties have an agreed upon price & terms or decide to walk away.